Muqarnas: Outside the Muslim world

 Muqarnas was also used by Christian patrons outside the Muslim world, in regions influenced by Islamic art and culture.
-It is found in some monuments of Arab-Norman architecture in 12th-century Sicily.
-The most impressive example is in the Cappella Palatina (c.
-1140) in Palermo, which has a central nave covered by the largest rectangular muqarnas vault in the world, made of painted wood.
+It is found in some monuments of Arab-Norman architecture in 12th-century Sicily, in the period after Muslim Sicily was conquered by the Christian Normans.
+The most impressive example from this time is in the Cappella Palatina (c.
+1140) in Palermo, a church whose central nave is covered by the largest rectangular muqarnas vault in the world, made of carved and painted wood.

 Armenian architecture in the 13th century also made use of muqarnas, spurred by the influence of contemporary Islamic architecture.
 Examples of this can be found in the Geghard Monastery, the Gandzasar Monastery, the church in Astvatsankal (all in present-day Armenia), and at the Church of the Apostles and the Church of St Gregory of the Illuminator in Ani (in present-day eastern Turkey).
 In many of these examples, muqarnas vaults are recurring features in the gavits (narthexes) of the churches, which were the locus of much innovation and experimentation in medieval Armenian architecture.
 These borrowings of Islamic architectural motifs may have been due to either Ilkhanid or Seljuk influences in the region, although the wide geographic spread of muqarnas usage in this period makes it difficult to pinpoint any specific influence with certainty.

 Muqarnas is also featured in the Byzantine-built Church of Hagia Sophia in Trabzon (Trebizond), completed in the 13th century.
 Antony Eastmond, in analyzing this detail of the church and comparing it with other non-Muslim monuments of the period (including Armenian constructions), suggests that muqarnas could have been adopted into a wider repertoire of architectural motifs and ideas that was shared across Anatolia and the surrounding region at this time.